felwal/felwal.github.io/content/art/_index.md

 weight: 4
 ---

-Oh, and sometimes I sculpt and draw as well.
+Sometimes I sculpt and draw as well.